Igglybuff/awesome-piracy/readme.md

 - [Peer-to-peer file sharing](https://en.wikipedia.org/wiki/Peer-to-peer_file_sharing) Detailed Wikipedia page about file sharing
 - [IPFS - Distributed Web](https://en.wikipedia.org/wiki/InterPlanetary_File_System) Peer-to-peer distributed file system that seeks to connect all computing devices with the same system of files
 - [Kad](https://en.wikipedia.org/wiki/Kad_network) The Kad network is a peer-to-peer (P2P) network that implements the Kademlia P2P overlay protocol.
+- [Fopnu](https://www.fopnu.com/) Fopnu is a new and powerful P2P file sharing system.

 ## Ripping, Transcoding, Converting, Encoding
 - [Handbrake](https://handbrake.fr/) :star2: HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.